 Day of the Dead, LA State Historic Park (November 2, 2019)

 San Diego's top haunted attraction is the Haunted Trail at iconic Balboa Park.
 A one-mile (1.6-kilometre) trail goes through the grove of twisted pines and gnarled oaks being haunted by all kinds of scares on the way.
 Check out the Ghoul Bus, the Birdbox Cabin, and Merlin’s Forest.
 Also, San Diego Zoo nearby hosts a popular HalGLOWeen for kids with Bubble Dance Party with glow-in-the-dark bubbles and other fun events.
 Legoland Resort and Seaworld also have exciting Halloween events with plenty of things to do.
-For pumpkins and hay mazes visit Bates Nut Farm Pumpkin Patch, Valley Center in North Inland, Mountain Valley Ranch, Oma’s Pumpkin Patch in Lakeside and Children's Nature Retreat in East County.
+For pumpkins and mazes visit Bates Nut Farm Pumpkin Patch, Valley Center in North Inland, Mountain Valley Ranch, Oma’s Pumpkin Patch in Lakeside and Children's Nature Retreat in East County.
 (More information is available here.)

-In San Francisco, the Super Natural Halloween at California Academy of Sciences offers an unusual perspective on Halloween fun, making it an educational experience.
+In San Francisco, the Super Natural Halloween at the California Academy of Sciences offers an unusual perspective on Halloween fun, making it an educational experience.
 Its magic shows are adding some science to the Halloween spirit, with real scientists demonstrating the “spooky” experiments.
 Halloween Hoopla is an annual festival taking place at Yerba Buena Gardens located at Howard & Fourth Streets with interactive performances and games for kids under ten.
-San Francisco Ghost Tours is the must-do in the city.
+San Francisco Ghost Tours is a must-do in the city.
 See San Francisco's most haunted sites that witnessed unexplained deaths and murders.
 A lantern-lit stroll through Pacific Heights and other historic neighbourhoods is a real atmospheric Halloween experience.
 (Read more here.)